 As they progress through the Law School’s unique writing curriculum, our students learn how to draft motions, briefs, memos, and other documents that are the cornerstones of real world legal practice, enhancing their ability to make immediate and positive contributions in a range of business and practice settings.

 The law is an ever-changing profession, and law students have to be adaptable.
 In addition to receiving all the benefits of a traditional law school education, St. John’s students take innovative courses that prepare them to be capable problem solvers and strong advocates for their clients.
 In their second year, students choose from a wide array of core elective courses representing a range of career pathways.
 For their final year, they continue to focus their legal education in practice-oriented courses.

 As any lawyer knows, there is no substitute for learning by doing.
 In addition to providing an engaging curriculum, the Law School is home to nine student-run journals as well as hands-on advocacy and dispute resolution programs.
 Our students also gain practical training through our externship program and our in-house and partner clinics, where they take the lead on real cases.
-Our eight academic centers benefit students by offering forums for exploring practice areas, opportunities to participate in conferences and symposia, and avenues for collaborating with practitioners on research and writing projects.
+Our eleven academic centers benefit students by offering forums for exploring practice areas, opportunities to participate in conferences and symposia, and avenues for collaborating with practitioners on research and writing projects.

 St. John’s Law students do not approach their education with a sense of entitlement.
 They understand that success comes with hard work, and they bring a strong work ethic and an entrepreneurial spirit to their studies and into their careers.
 Animated by St. John’s Vincentian mission, they also understand that caring for the less fortunate and imbuing work with a sense of purpose are keys to professional success and personal fulfillment.
 The foundation for this understanding is set through their experiences in the Law School’s many public service initiatives.